-In 2018 Eurostat estimated that 19.5% of Irish tenants were paying more than 40% of their disposable income on rent.
-90 Rents are now 25% above their Celtic Tiger era highs nationally and 33% above these levels in Dublin.
-91 Until recently there has been little or no regulation of rents in Ireland.
+ใก้ 2018 Eurostat estimated that 19.5% of Irish tenants were paying more than 40% of their disposable income on rent.94 Rents are now 25% above their Celtic Tiger era highs nationally and 33% above these levels in Dublin.95 Until recently there has been little or no regulation of rents in Ireland.
 When combined with the lack of security of tenure this has left renters at the mercy of landlords in a tight rental market.
 The Green Party will address the issue of supply through investment in cost rental which, in time, will reduce pressures in the private rental sector.
-Once stability has been achieved the Green Party proposes to introduce a system of rental regulation which provides certainty and stability in rent.
-In the interim the Green Party proposes to improve the enforceability of the current rent pressure zone legislation by requiring that rents be registered.
+The Green Party proposes that the capping of rents at the lower of the inflation or 2% be made permanent and apply nationwide.